marcusburghardt/ansible-role-openscap/files/STARTGUIDE.md

 git push
 ```

-Once your commit is in Github, access your fork from the Github webpage and follow the instructions to create a Pool Request (PR).
+Once your commit is in Github, access your fork from the Github webpage and follow the instructions to create a Pull Request (PR).

 Now you can follow the project and wait for feedbacks.